 - Delivering complex concepts in a simple fashion

 I love writing code, but I’m not a computer science major.
 I spent my college years studying English, literature, and education.
 Using a language elegantly and efficiently has always intrigued me; regardless of whether that language is interpreted by humans or computers.

-I find being a front-end developer to be incredibly rewarding.
+Being a front-end developer is incredibly rewarding.
 Tackling challenges, learning new things, and adding a dash of creativity along the way has been a recipe for professional fulfillment.

 Over the years my work has seen a gradual shift away from design towards development.
 I enjoy collaborating with graphic designers to craft elegant, modern user experiences.

 Although I typically collaborate with dedicated graphic designers, I do take pride in my own ability as a designer.
 I appreciate white space, balance, impact, hierarchy; and all of the other hallmarks of good design.
 This page is an example of my design decisions.

 I’m also the creator and designer of the educational LearnWebCode website.